kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 This tutorial is designed to take you from start to finish in 5 minutes or less, so get ready!

 ## Setup
-First of all you need to install the Kin SDK.
+First of all, you need to install the Kin SDK.
 The Kin SDK requires Python 3 and is installed with pip:

 ```bash
 pip install kin-sdk